PMunch/data.vm/ENCODINGS.md

 is to be designed for this purpose (chunks for example are identified by the hash of their name, the current hashing algorithm produces hashes 28 bits long).
-Self-synchronization is a feature which also seems like it would be very nice to have, but since the current design for the VM is only addressable by chunks and sub-chunk addressing has to be done by skipping through the records you should never run into a case where you try to e.g. add something to the middle of a number.
+Self-synchronization is a feature which also seems like it would be very nice to have.
+But since the current design for the VM is only addressable by chunks and sub-chunk addressing has to be done by skipping through the records you should never run into a case where you try to e.g. add something to the middle of a number.
 This is also meant for data storage, not data transfer, so picking up a stream mid-sending isn't much of a concern.
+That being said it also means that there is no way to go backwards though the numbers, as there is no way to know where the start of the previous number is.
 For these reasons the choice will likely fall on either Rust vints, SQLite, Dlugosz', or a custom algorithm.
 Of course out of these SQLite is the one which is the most tried and tested, and probably the one which has the most existing implementations to steal for anyone wanting to implement this VM.
 Nim for example has a module called varint in the standard library which seems to be the SQLite kind.
 That being said Rust varints are very cleverly designed and easy to implement, it also offers the benefit of being able to store a 28-bit chunk address in four bytes.

 ## Conclusion
 Depending on your specific use-case each of these could be the best algorithm.